Binomial endpoint

 participants of the next look according to the allocation ratios

-and prob
+prob, where m and prob are

 ingredients described in the Ingredients

-is the output of the
+section and where prob is the output of the

 user-defined RAR function.